harshasridhar/py_selenium_declarative/docs/operation.md

 - select: Wait for the element to be visible and then select a value specified in the field `value`.
 - text: Wait for the element to be visible, then set the value to the specified contents in the field `value` and then click enter.
+- screenshot: Takes a screenshot of the current screen.
+(Filename is `screenshot_{operation_name}.png` if operation_name is not present the epoch is added)
 - sleep: Sleep for specified(via `value`) amount of seconds